Get all the latest data for Paris

 What is the average housing price in Paris in 2026?

-We are writing this as of the first half of 2026 using the latest data from official French notary records, which we manually verified for accuracy.
+We are writing this as of 2026, using the latest Paris housing price data collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Paris.